vyuvalv/lwc-oss/README.md

 # The Steps to follow for DIY
 - Run on your terminal `npx create-lwc-app my-app` - it will create the base app project to start from.
-- The CLI command will ask a few questions - Take the simple setup route, as we will change the files as we go.
+- Take the simple setup route, as we will change the files as we go.

+    - The command will create the basic structure and ask a few questions:
+        * Do you want to use the simple setup?
+Yes
+        * Standard Web App
+        * Do you want a basic Express API server?
+Yes

+        Once its done intalling all dependencies go into your project.

+    Open in VS Code:
+    *   `code my-app`

 1. Install the latest following dependencies with `npm install`
     - Go to your `project.json` file
-    - Add the following dependencies
+    - Add the following dependencies:
+        * `@salesforce-ux/design-system` - Salesforce lightning design system
+        * `lightning-base-components` - The open source UI base components.
+        * `@lwc/synthetic-shadow` - Add the shaddow dom
+    - Optional:
+        * `jsforce` - Connection to Salesforce
+        * `axios` - Making Rest Calls easier
+        * `dotenv`- Storing parameters used for the connection to Salesforce Connected App option

     ```json
     "dependencies": {